ernest03011/learning-plan/README.md

   - **Prompt Engineering** - Completed
   - **API Design** - 39%
   - **UX Design** - 50%
+  - **PHP** - 83%

 ### 2.2 Enrolled Courses
+- Not enrolled courses, but following project-based tutorial.

+### 2.3 Completed Courses, bootcamps, activities, etc.
 - UX Fundamentals (UASD - Universidad Automoma de Santo Domingo)
 - Github Action (Codigo Facilito)

-### 2.3 Completed Courses, bootcamps, activities, etc.
 - **Security Course**: Recently took a *Web Security* course on [TryHackMe](https://tryhackme.com/)
 - I have participated in a **hackathon** (Hackaton Cree BanReservas) where I learned about **problem solving** (finding the root cause), creating a solution that provides value to the user, and be able to prototype to get feedback from the users.
 Also, I learned about business model,